ujjawalkant09/Hospital_Managment_System/README.md

 docker-compose -p hms_test -f docker-compose.test.yml up -d
 ```

----

-## Contributing 🤝

-- Open an issue for bugs or feature requests
-- Write clear, focused PRs with tests for changes
-- Keep changes small and descriptive

----

 ## Notes & Tips 💡

-- CSV uploads are limited to 20 rows to keep background processing small and predictable.
+- CSV uploads are limited to 20 rows.
 - The Celery task `worker.tasks.process_bulk_hospitals` will update `JobStatus` rows with `processed_hospitals`, `failed_hospitals`, and `sys_custom_fields` which contain per-row errors when present.
 - If you want Celery to use a configurable broker/backed, update `worker/celery.py` to read `BROKER_URL`/`BACKEND_URL` from environment variables instead of the hard-coded Redis URLs.

----

-If you'd like, I can also:

-- Add example curl/httpie commands or Postman collection
-- Add a quick `docker-compose` service to run the web app and worker together

----

-**Happy hacking!**